artem-bezruk-82/GB_Git_homeWork_2023/README.md

 This is the 7-th string
 This is the seighth string
 This is the 9-th string
-This is the tenth string
+This is the tenth stringgit